Homelessness and dementia

 The link between dementia and the social causes of homelessness.

 The numbers of people diagnosed with dementia increases every week.
-Currently there are over 400,000 people in Australia living with dementia.
+It is estimated that there are more than 400,000 people in Australia living with dementia.
 This number is predicted to rise by one third over the next decade.
-It is also estimated that over 28,650 younger people are living with dementia.
+It is also estimated that more than 28,650 younger people are living with dementia.

 At the same time significant numbers of Australians are experiencing homelessness.
 These are people in vulnerable situations who face great challenges in accessing good brain health interventions and access to robust and appropriate dementia services and support, at a time when they need it most.